RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 # Ngspice Tutorial

-So this repo is where we’re gonna store all the SPICE programs that we will cover in the series of tutorial sessions over the entire course
-This README file is like your main reference for the concepts

-Note : I will keep updating this README file after each tutorial session

 ## What is SPICE and why learn it?

 SPICE stands for **Simulation Program with Integrated Circuit Emphasis**.